TheCtkHoster/Example-Discord-Bot/README.md

 My discord name GreeB#6328

-Also support me with following my github!
+Also support me with following my github and give 1 star for this repostiory!

 Note:
 - You need to add your bot token at config.json